nowtechnologies/cpp-logger/README.md

 - _Message_ - used as a transfer medium in the Queue.
 For numeric types and strings transferred by pointers, one message is needed per item.
 For stored strings several messages may be necessary.
 There are two general-purpose implementations:
   - a variant based message.
   - a more space-efficient handcrafted message.
+- _AtomicBuffer_ - provides buffer and instrumentation for the atomic logging.
+This bypasses all the queues and logic used to log groups of various types.
+- _Config_ - provides some configuration parameters.

 The logger can operate in two modes:
 - Direct without queue, when the conversion and sending happens without message instantiation and queue usage.
 This can be useful for single-threaded applications.